-5 Days Broome/Rubibi & Kimberley region
+5 Days Broome / Rubibi & Kimberley region

-Broome/Rubibi and the Dampier Peninsula, on the Kimberley coastline of Western Australia, combine stunning natural beauty and fascinating Aboriginal history.
+Broome / Rubibi and the Dampier Peninsula, on the Kimberley coastline of Western Australia, combine stunning natural beauty and fascinating Aboriginal history.

 DAY 1

-This afternoon, join a Mabu Buru Tours Cable Beach Muwarrt* or Wakaj Experience*.
+Join a Mabu Buru Tours Cable Beach Muwarrt* or Wakaj Experience*.

 On a Cable Beach Muwarrt, you’ll discover Aboriginal culture at a traditional gathering on Cable Beach.
 Engage in a relaxing conversation, known as "Muwarrt," amidst the natural beauty.